-In auditing the financial statements, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the SFCR is appropriate.
+In auditing the financial statements and SFCR, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the SFCR is appropriate.

-Our evaluation of the directors' assessment of the Group and parent Company's ability to continue to adopt the going concern basis of accounting included:
+Our evaluation of the directors' assessment of the Group's ability to continue to adopt the going concern basis of accounting included:

-- Challenging management's key assumptions underpinning the going concern basis of accounting, by assessing the reasonableness of significant movements in forecast cash flows and considering their consistency with other available information and our understanding of the Group's businesses; - Assessing management's stress and scenario testing and performing reverse stress testing.
-We also assessed whether the management's forecasts and assumptions were applied consistently across the preparation of the SFCR; - Evaluating the historical accuracy of forecasts made by management by comparing them to actual results; - Assessing the Group's operational resilience, business continuity plans, monitoring of outsourced operations, and ability to continue to serve customers, comply with regulations and maintain appropriate internal controls as this relates to the ability to continue as a going concern; - Evaluating the appropriateness of disclosures in the 2021 SFCR relating to going concern and the principal risks and uncertainties that the Group and parent Company faces, with particular focus on Covid-19 and climate change.
+- Challenging management's key assumptions underpinning the going concern basis of accounting, by assessing the reasonableness of underlying assumptions applied in forecasting cash flows and considering their consistency with our understanding of the group's businesses and other available information including our expectation of future economic outlook; - Assessing the company's Own Risk and Solvency Assessment Report (ORSA) to support our understanding of the key risks faced by the Group, its ability to continue as a going concern, and the longer-term viability of the Group; - Assessing management's stress and scenario testing by challenging the appropriateness of the selected variables and the severity of the stress scenarios; - Evaluating the historical accuracy of forecasts made by management by comparing them to actual results; and - Evaluating the appropriateness of disclosures in the SFCR relating to going concern and the principal risks the company faces with particular focus on climate change and inflation.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group's and parent Company's 's ability to continue as a going concern for a period of at least twelve months from when the SFCR is authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group's ability to continue as a going concern for a period of at least twelve months from when the SFCR are authorised for issue.